SuppliedOrange/how2mysql/LongBoringGuide/howToSQL.md

 # Databases and Tables
 So in MySQL there's literally two things- `Databases` and `Tables` <br>
 Imagine a database as a server room and tables as the servers.
-The server is where you keep the actual data.
+The server is where you keep the actual data. <br>
+Here's a rough example of what the system is like imagining it's a dictionary
 ```json
 {